Wisconsin’s Right to Cure Law

 Scope of the law

 The right to cure law covers claims for defective workmanship or construction defects.
-The law details a process which a homeowner must follow before they can file suit against the contractor for:
+The law details a process that a homeowner must follow before they can file suit against the contractor for:

 - Violation of applicable codes or

 - Failure to follow accepted trade standards for workmanlike construction.

 The right to cure law does not cover other claims that may be brought such as violations of the home improvement practices act.

 The law prevents a homeowner from filing suit against a contractor without first giving the contractor the opportunity to correct faulty workmanship.
 A homeowner who files suit without providing the right to cure will have their case dismissed without prejudice.
 In other words, the homeowner will have to give the contractor a chance to remedy the alleged defects before resorting to legal action.
 The statute of limitations will not run during the right to cure period, which means that the right to cure should not be viewed as a procedural tool to defeat a claim since that claim very well can pop up again.

 The contractor is required to provide notice of the right cure law.
 Under Wisconsin statute 895.07, the parties contract must include the following language in conspicuous text:

 Wisconsin law contains important requirements you must follow before you may file a lawsuit for defective construction against the contractor who constructed your dwelling or completed your remodeling project or against a window or door supplier or manufacturer.